• infobot@lakesoffire.org

 Let your kids know in advance about the kind of things that they will or might see and hear.
 Nudity, iconoclastic art, sexuality, rude language, cultural commentary, and weird behavior are all a part of any Burn.
 Talk to them about common-sense safety – advise them to be cautious about getting too close to aggressive art, destructive robots, moving vehicles, and playing in ash heaps or burn scars.

-For more tips on how to negotiate bringing your children to a Burning Man event, please see this informative page on BM.com.
+For more tips on negotiating bringing your children to a Burning Man event, please see this informative page on BM.com.

 Fire Performance Safety